 Q Who is the legal owner of the dog and who pays for its costs?
-A The legal owners of the dogs will be Julia Hughes and Alison Samways; they will bear the costs associated with owning the dog; the school budget will pay for the initial cost of the dog and support insurance, flea/worming programmes and staff training costs where appropriate.
+A The legal owners of the dogs will be Julia Hughes and Adrian Hunt; they will bear the costs associated with owning the dog; the school budget will pay for the initial cost of the dog and support insurance, flea/worming programmes and staff training costs where appropriate.

 Q Is the dog from a reputable breeder?
 Yes.
-The dogs are a cross breed between a pedigree Cocker Spaniel and a pedigree Poodle, who are both Kennel Club registered.
+Woody is a cross breed between a pedigree Cocker Spaniel and a pedigree Poodle, who are both Kennel Club registered.
 The sire of the dogs (Poodle) is PRA clear and the dogs are from a home where both parents were seen and have been specifically chosen for their temperament.
+Smudge is a cross breed between a Cockapoo and a pedigree Poodle.

 Q Will the dog be a distraction?
 The Shakespeare dog will be kept in Julia Hughes office.
-The Cherbourg campus dog will be kept in the main school office area with access to the Business Managers office to ensure the dog has enough rest.
+The Cherbourg campus dog will be kept in the main school office area with access to the Site Team office.
 The office is separate from the classrooms / playground area to ensure it only comes into contact with students who are happy to have contact and have parental permission for this, under strict supervision.
 The dog will also have a space to spend time in classrooms where students can interact safely.
 The dog will also attend meetings with staff to support further socialisation, following consultation with staff beforehand.